elke-space4good/Energy-Poverty-JRC/README.md

 # Energy-Poverty-JRC
 Requirements and datasets for Energy Poverty Challenge from Space4Good and the European Commission JRC.

-Even though the energy marketplace platform should be created for a European geographical scope, for the purposes of the hackathon we will be using Amsterdam data.

 ## Requirements

 IMPORTANT UPDATE: for the hackathon, we will focus on solar energy (NOT wind).
 Also, for the sake of simplicity batteries and storage systems will be disregarded (out of scope).
+Further, even though the energy marketplace platform should be created for a European geographical scope, for the purposes of the hackathon we will be using Amsterdam data.

 The energy platform should meet the following requierements (from Technical Annex by JRC):
 1. Marketplace: Enable and register transfers of energy between different private producers, other community consumers and people in need (energy poverty candidates).